muhme/joomla-branches-tester/README.md

 :fairy: *"If you do not provide the Patch Tester version number, the latest version is installed.
         If this fails, a second attempt is made with the known working Patch Tester version for your convenience."*

-:point_right: Alternatively, to apply patches you can use:
+:point_right: Alternatively, to apply pull requests (PRs) you can also use:
   * JBTs `scripts/patch` script on development (git cloned) containers, see [Back to the Future - Patch](#back-to-the-future---patch).
   * Or use PRs prebuild full packages with [Grafting a Joomla Package](#grafting-a-joomla-package).